 - Contact the camp ranger or BSA local council property superintendent for information about camp needs and plans.
 Establish a nature trail, plant vegetation, or carry out other needed projects as requested by the camp ranger.

 Scouts participating in the Conservation Good Turn can meet certain rank and merit badge requirements.
-Troops and teams should consider advancement requirements when selecting projects to carry out.
+Troops, crews and ships should consider advancement requirements when selecting projects to carry out.
 Suggested projects include, but are not limited to

 - Plant shrubs to provide food and cover for wildlife.